 Now, let's look at the aquariums and their use in feng shui.
-Traditionally, aquariums are considered a wealth and money feng shui cure, this is why you can see them in the majority of Chinese restaurants and many Asian banks.
+Traditionally, aquariums are considered a wealth and money feng shui cure.
+This is why you can see them in the majority of Chinese restaurants and many Asian banks.

-Of course, there are detailed guidelines as to the best use of the aquarium as a feng shui cure, and this is where specific numbers, such as 7 or 9, come into place; as well as the use of specific fish, such as arowana or koi fish.
+Of course, there are detailed guidelines as to the best use of the aquarium as a feng shui cure, and this is where specific numbers, such as 7 or 9, come into play as well as the use of specific fish, such as arowana or koi fish.

 The energy of a good feng shui aquarium is calming, yes, but it is also active and quite powerful, as it has constant movement.
 To the feng shui element of water discussed above you are also adding the energy of fish, as well as the energy of aquarium vegetation.

 The Bottom Line